antoniomazza88/PMUnet/README.md

 # PM2.5 Retrieval with Sentinel-5P Data using Deep Learning

-This repository contains the implementation of deep learning models for the retrieval of PM2.5 concentrations from Sentinel-5P data over Europe.
-The models used include a U-Net, ResNet, and SlimNet architectures, with pretrained weights and the associated dataset available for download.
+This repository contains the implementation of deep learning models for the retrieval of **PM2.5 concentrations from Sentinel-5P data over Europe**.
+The project implements the PMUNet, PMRes, and PMSlim architectures, with pretrained weights and the associated dataset available for download.

 ## Overview